Redistricting in Texas: 2025 redistricting

-Texas congressional districts districts as redrawn by the Texas Legislature in a 2025 special session.
+Texas congressional districts as redrawn by the Texas Legislature in a 2025 special session.
 Changes from the previous map highlighted.

 In June 2025, operatives of Republican President Donald Trump floated the idea of redistricting the state again prior to the 2026 midterm elections to blunt possible Democratic gains in other states and protect the party's narrow U.S. House majority.
 Some Republicans have said that as many as five Democratic incumbents could be targeted, but others were more apprehensive, worrying about overstretching Republican leaning areas, which could lead to Democrats making gains instead.
 In July, governor Greg Abbott officially added redistricting to the agenda of an upcoming special session that began in July 2025.
 In response to this, Texas Democrats in the Texas House of Representatives staged a walk out on August 3, 2025.
 However, the new maps were eventually passed by the state legislature and were signed into law by governor Abbott on August 29, 2025.